-The following table sets forth information with respect to beneficial ownership of our ordinary shares as of July 12, 2023, except otherwise noted, by:
+The following table sets forth information with respect to beneficial ownership of our ordinary shares as of July 15, 2022, except otherwise noted, by:

-- each of our directors and executive officers; - our directors and executive officers as a group; and - each person known to us to beneficially own 5% or more of our ordinary shares.
+- each of our directors and executive officers; - our directors and executive officers as a group; - each person known to us to beneficially own 5% or more of our ordinary shares.

 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes the power to direct the voting or the disposition of the securities or to receive the economic benefit of the ownership of the securities.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have included Shares underlying the ADSs and Shares in CCASS held by the person.
-We have also included Shares that the person has the right to acquire within 60 days of this annual report, including through the vesting of RSUs and options.
+We have also included Shares that the person has the right to acquire within 60 days of this annual report, including through the vesting of RSUs and the exercise of any option.
 These Shares, however, are not included in the computation of the percentage ownership of any other person.
-The calculations of percentage ownership in the table below are based on 20,374,238,040 ordinary shares (equivalent to 2,546,779,755 ADSs) outstanding as of July 12, 2023.
+The calculations of percentage ownership in the table below are based on 21,185,107,544 ordinary shares (equivalent to 2,648,138,443 ADSs) outstanding as of July 15, 2022.